yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`PACKAGE_WRITE_DEPS`
       Specifies a list of dependencies for post-installation and pre-installation scripts on native/cross tools.
-If your post-installation or pre-installation script can execute at rootfs creation time rather than on the target but depends on a native tool in order to execute, you need to list the tools in :term:`PACKAGE_WRITE_DEPS`.
+If your post-installation or pre-installation script can execute at root filesystem creation time rather than on the target but depends on a native tool in order to execute, you need to list the tools in :term:`PACKAGE_WRITE_DEPS`.